sanjanamsanthosh/C_programming/README.md

 # C_programming
-This is me getting started with C Langauage
+This is me getting started with C Langauages

+- from Jenny's lecture